rst0git/enhancements/keps/sig-node/2008-forensic-container-checkpointing/README.md

 is Google as presented at the Linux Plumbers conference in 2018:
 [Task Migration at Scale Using CRIU]<[task-migration]>

-If multiple containers are running on one node, checkpoint/restore and thus container migration open up the possibility to migrate containers to another node in case not enough resources are available on the current node.
-High priority workloads can continue to run if low priority containers are migrated to another node.
-This way, stateful low priority containers do not have to restart from scratch but can continue to run on another node.
+If multiple containers are running on the same physical node in a cluster, checkpoint/restore, and thus container migration, open up the possibility of migrating containers across cluster nodes in case there are not enough computational resources (e.g., CPU, memory) available on the current node.

-This might be especially interesting for AI training containers which can be preempted for higher priority tasks without having to restart the training from the start.
+While high-priority workloads can continue to run on the same node, containers with lower priority can be migrated.
+This way, stateful applications with low priority can continue to run on a different node without loosing their progress or state.

+This functionality is especially valuable in distributed infrastructure services for AI workloads, as it helps reduce the cost of AI by maximizing the aggregate useful throughput on a given pool with a fixed capacity of hardware accelerators.
+Microsoft's globally distributed scheduling service, [Singularity]<[singularity]>, is an example that demonstrates the efficiency and reliability of this mechanism with deep learning training and inference workloads.

 ##### Spot Instances